compsocialscience/summer-institute/2024/odissei/pre_arrival.md

 This workshop uses a tabular interview dataset from the SAFI Teaching Database, we use a single dataset throughout the workshop to model the data management and analysis workflow that a researcher would use.
 There are no prerequisites, and the materials assume no prior knowledge about the tools.

+Before the Boot Camp it is required to set up the Python environment and download the data.
+Please, find the instructions [here](https://datacarpentry.org/python-socialsci/).
+As the Boot Camp will take place online, having a videoconferencing tool installed is required.
+Please, find the instructions below.

+## Install the videoconferencing client ##
+If you haven't used Zoom before, go to the [official website](https://zoom.us/download) to download and install the Zoom client for your computer.

+**Set up your workspace**
+Like other Carpentries workshops, you will be learning by "coding along" with the Instructors.
+To do this, you will need to have both the window for the tool you will be learning about (a terminal, RStudio, your web browser, etc..) and the window for the Zoom video conference client open.
+In order to see both at once, we recommend using one of the following set up options:
+- Two monitors: If you have two monitors, plan to have the tool you are learing up on one monitor and the video conferencing software on the other.
+- Two devices: If you don't have two monitors, do you have another device (tablet, smartphone) with a medium to large sized screen?
+If so, try using the smaller device as your video conference connection and your larger device (laptop or desktop) to follow along with the tool you will be learning about.
+- Divide your screen: If you only have one device and one screen, practice having two windows (the video conference program and one of the tools you will be using at the workshop) open together.
+How can you best fit both on your screen?
+Will it work better for you to toggle between them using a keyboard shortcut?
+Try it out in advance to decide what will work best for you.

+This [blog post](https://carpentries.org/blog/2020/06/online-workshop-logistics-and_screen-layouts/) includes detailed information on how to set up your screen to follow along during the workshop.

 ### Schedule of the Python Boot Camp

 ### Day 1: The 3rd of June, 2024